Jerudong Park: Jerudong Park Amphitheater

 An Amphitheater was opened in Jerudong Park's Garden on the evening of July 16, 1996.
 Thousands were welcomed into the theater on July 16 for a Michael Jackson concert.
 Michael Jackson performed a free concert on July 16, 1996 in front of 60,000 people.
 The show was held in celebration of the 50th birthday of Hassanal Bolkiah, the Sultan of Brunei, and was attended by the Brunei royal family, though the Sultan himself did not attend.
 The show was not part of the HIStory World Tour.
 In fact, the tour was kept a close secret.
 Jackson returned to perform another show on New Year's Eve 1996 for his HIStory World Tour.

-On August 24, 1996, singer Whitney Houston performed at the park for the wedding of Princess Rashidah, the eldest daughter of the Sultan of Brunei.
+On August 24, 1996, singer Whitney Houston performed at the park for the wedding of Princess Rashidah Sa'adatul Bolkiah, the eldest daughter of the Sultan of Brunei.
 It was a very momentous event that was attended by locals and foreigners.

-Janet Jackson performed a private concert during her Velvet Rope Tour to celebrate the twenty-first birthday of Princess Hamidah of the Brunei royal family.
+Janet Jackson performed a private concert during her Velvet Rope Tour to celebrate the twenty-first birthday of Princess Hamidah Jamalul Bulqiah of the Brunei royal family.
 An exclusive audio recording of the show was issued to all those in attendance.

 Little Kingdom Petting Zoo

 Little Kingdom Petting Zoo is a petting zoo that was opened on the 15th of August 2022.
-The launch of the zoo was officiated by Yang Berhormat Dato Seri Setia Doctor Awang Abdul Manaf Bin Haji Metussin, Minister of Primary Resources and Tourism who is also the Chairman of the JPCC Board of Directors.
+The launch of the zoo was officiated by Yang Berhormat Dato Seri Setia Dr. Awang Abdul Manaf bin Haji Metussin, Minister of Primary Resources and Tourism who is also the Chairman of the JPCC Board of Directors.

 Animals around the world including Africa, North and South America, as well as other species from both the Western and Eastern hemisphere are currently displayed at the zoo such as Indian Peacocks, Albino Burmese Pythons, Blue-tongue skinks, Leopard Tortoises, Hedgehogs, Meerkats, Racoons and the Falabella.

 A gift shop is also available selling exclusively-designed merchandise featuring the different animals.

+Mini Stadium

+The Mini Stadium has a football pitch and a grandstand which prominently houses a glassed seating area exclusive for Crown Prince Al-Muhtadee Billah and other royal family members.
+The official training ground of his club DPMM FC, it also hosts matches for the team's domestic games and youth league games.